 In addition, you can edit the threshold size property of the com.day.cq.dam.commons.handler.StandardImageHandler component in Configuration Manager to use intermediate temporary file greater than zero.

-While the limit for the number of nodes in a repository has not been determined, assuming each asset generates roughly 30 nodes, putting the 8 million asset test at 240 million nodes from the assets alone.
-This does not include audit logs, archived workflows, or versions.
+While the limit for the number of nodes in a repository has not been determined, each asset generates roughly 150 pages, putting the 1.2 million asset test at 192 million documents from the assets alone.
+This does not include audit logs, archived workflows or versions.

 The limit to the number of files that can exist in a datastore can be 2.1 billion due to filesystem limitations.
 It is likely that the repository encounters problems due to large number of nodes long before reaching the datastore limit.